Cspeisman/Elm-task-list/readme.md

 There is also an `AppStyles.elm`file which include methods for inlining styles.
 However, styles are completely all over the place and there is a plan to [migrate it all to elm-css](https://github.com/Cspeisman/Elm-task-list/issues/2)

-`Helpers.elms` include a few useful helper methods used amongst modules but don't really have their own home to live in
+`Helpers.elm` include a few useful helper methods used amongst modules but don't really have their own home to live in